"Protecting and Enhancing Public Education"

 District 25 has four district wide committees.
 These can be found under the Committees heading above.
 Negotiations and grievances are the responsibility of the individual bargaining units, found under the Bargaining Units.
 Each unit has a Collective Bargaining Committee.
 This is a committee most members are interested in, especially now as our contract nears its end.
 As well there may be other committees within each of the units.
 There is lots happening so feel free to involved!
 If you have an interest or idea for a new committee, please let us know.

 The District Executive Council (DEC) consists of the seven bargaining presidents, the district treasurer, and the non-voting chairs of the district committees.

 DEC meets several times per year and is the decision-making body for district issues between meetings of the Annual Meeting of District Assembly (AMDA).
 DEC is responsible for the operation of the District Office and coordination between Bargaining Units.
 The District Executive (president, vice president and secretary) are elected at the June District Executive Council meeting.
 The district treasurer is elected by the District Finance Committee.

 AMDA is held in early May each year.
 Bargaining Units are represented by a number of delegates in proportion to the size of their membership.
 Constitutional resolutions and district budget are determined at AMDA.

 Three office administrators serve the bargaining units.
-Say hello to Jennifer, Marcelle, and Evelyn when you visit the office.
+Say hello to Jennifer, Evelyn, and Tracy when you visit the office.